Board of Directors - Secretary

 As a founding member, his passion for clean water has been extended to working on water quality issues facing the Clark Fork – Pend Oreille watershed since 2006 and since 2009 has been serving as a board member of LPOW.

-Dave currently volunteers with the historic Panida Theater and has previously served as Secretary on the Board of Directors for the Northwest Film Institute and the Panhandle Environmental League.
-He also formerly sat on the Board of the Bonner County Aquatic Invasive Species Task Force.
+Dave currently volunteers for the Pend Oreille Arts Council (POAC) on the performing arts committee and he teaches guitar at the Music Conservatory of Sandpoint.
+He has previously served as Secretary for the Panhandle Environmental League and is past president of the Sunnyside Water Association.
+He also sat on the board of the Bonner County Aquatic Invasive Species Task Force.